manjeetk/algorithms-and-data-structures/README.md

 * Capitalise the first letter of every word of a sentence
 * Find most common character in a string
 * FizzBuzz test
+* Length of longest word in a string